-In search of a better phone in a mid-range price?
+In search of a better phone at a mid-range price?
 You are at the right place.

 The limited spending capacity limits our options and there are certainly compromises to be made.
 However, the smartphone market has become so competitive that you can get an almost flagship like phone even under 30,000 in Nepal.

-Let’s see what you can get under 30,000 bucks here in Nepal?
+Let’s see what you can get under (or around) 30,000 bucks here in Nepal?

 A quick note here; there isn’t really the best phone, but there is a phone that will be perfect for you.
 Take a look at our carefully picked phones list below and decide for yourself.